What is WASWUG?

 When does the list of breakout sessions get posted so I can decide if I want to attend?

 A complete list of breakout sessions is typically not available until six to eight weeks prior to the conference, but we do try and provide you with a sampling and/or initial list of sessions.
-We are busy months ahead of time determining the curriculum and seeking presenters to provide you with a variety of Student, Finance, and HR sessions for the beginner to the advanced user.
+We are busy months ahead of time determining the curriculum and seeking presenters to provide you with a variety of Student, Finance, HR, and Qmlativ sessions for the beginner to the advanced user.

 What are we eating?

 We post a “meals” page that lists the menus being served, including vegetarian and gluten free options.
 This is available two months prior to the conference.

 Wouldn’t boxed lunches or buffets be less expensive than the fancy banquet meals we receive?

 Surprisingly, the answer to this question is “no.” Buffets actually cost more than plated meals and result in more food waste.
 Boxed lunches are not less expensive than plated meals and are not recommended when holding an environmentally friendly event.
 We do occasionally offer buffet or boxed meals due to scheduling or spacing needs.
 We also must adhere to the government guidelines provided through the Office of Personnel Management (OPM), which can present a challenge when trying to offer quality meals at or near per diem.